stray128/trade_with_ai/README.md

 # trade_with_ai
-using various tarding strategies and algorithms for trading
+using various trading strategies and algorithms for trading